0xJatto/saigonbarbers/README.md

 **Planned**

-- Test on retina (need 2x, 3x, whatever?
-SVG?)
-- Generate cities table dynamically from YAML files
 - Compress/minify CSS, Javascript
 - Production deploy to S3, Route53 config
 - Bower/Gulp process to replace locked in place HTML5 boilerplate and so on
 - Add Google Analytics, heatmap etc (Segment?)
-- Favicon
-- Apple touch icons
-- Press kit with high res assets
-- Optimize images
-- Test on multiple browsers and devices (Mac, Windows, iOS, Android)

 *Views*

-- City view
-- City files with Instagram links
-- Static content view for about, terms
 - Populate city views from YAML files
+- Instagram API for city views
-- Contribute form
+- Contribute form (later!)
-- Tablet versions (use [Breakpoint Sass](http://breakpoint-sass.com)?) - other options: https://github.com/zellwk/mappy-breakpoints, https://github.com/at-import/breakpoint, https://github.com/lolmaus/breakpoint-slicer

----
-- Oh yeah, content!
+- Content for About section
+- Link sections together

+*Testing*

+- Test on retina (need 2x, 3x, whatever?
+SVG?)
+- Test on multiple browsers and devices (Mac, Windows, iOS, Android)

 **Maybe?**

 - Make slightly fluid columns? that is, make the main container, say 87.5% width, max width like 375 or iPhone 6 dimensions
 - Buy short domain?
 - README: change the header image to one in the repo? (`![Alt text](/relative/path/to/img.jpg?raw=true "Optional Title"`)
+- Make icons into SVG?
+- Press kit with high res assets
-- SVG icons?
+- Localization
-- Animate logo box opening and closing on hover